FIVE YEAR NATURAL HAIR ANNIVERSARY

 After graduation and I return to New York a lot of natural hair products were flooding the shelves in stores.
 I decided to turn to YouTube and y'all it was like to new gate of hallelujah have been open up to me.
 I was hook on YouTube non stop watching videos and researching to learn more about natural hair, such as natural hair tips, hair style, hair care, you name it I was taking notes left, right and center to learn how to better take care of my hair.
 But I decided to do things my way.
 I cut down my product usage and I used the Mane n Tail shampoo and conditioner.
 My hair was growing faster and also thicker.
 I also used the Jamaican Black Castor oil to oil my hair nightly.

 But I was still learning and growing.
 I decided to do a lot more DIY than store brands because I was scared that store brand products would just damage my hair that I was beginning to adjust to at that moment.
 I created my own DIY Shea Butter whip to moisturize my hair scalp.
 In 2016 I did my very first hair trim because I notice that my hair length was stock at one length, it was a much needed trim to help grow out my new growth.
 And I try to use products that my hair like, my Shea Butter hair whip, hair oil mix, protective style, and less products.
-I stay consistent from 2016-2019 to where I am today after five long years.
+I stay consistent from 2016-2019 to where I am today to making it five long years of growth.
 It wasn't easy but I love it, I learn a lot along the way and I am happy that I didn't gave up.
 I always sharing pic of my Natural Hair over on my Instagram page so check it out.
 And I will definitely share some Natural hair tips in a separate post so stay tune.

 Let me know down below.
 Are you a natural hair girl?
 Are you planning to go natural?
 How have your journey been going?
 And remember good things comes to those who wait try and be patience with your hair journey.